Antonio Maria Ciocchi del Monte: Cardinal, 1511–33

 In spring 1517, several cardinals participated in a conspiracy to assassinate Pope Leo X. The pope placed Cardinal Ciocchi del Monte in charge of pursuing the case against the ringleaders of the conspiracy, Cardinals Alfonso Petrucci and Bandinello Sauli.
 He successfully secured their convictions and those two cardinals were executed.

-Cardinal Ciocchi del Monte opted for the order of cardinal bishops on July 24, 1521, receiving the Suburbicarian Diocese of Albano.
+Cardinal Ciocchi del Monte opted for the order of cardinal bishops on 24 July 1521, receiving the Suburbicarian Diocese of Albano.

 He participated in the papal conclave of 1521–22 that elected Pope Adrian VI.
-In February 1523, the new pope placed him in charge of a commission in charge of reducing expenditures by reducing curial offices created by Leo X. In the consistory of July 23, 1523, Cardinal Ciocchi del Monte opposed the creation of a defensive league with Charles V, Holy Roman Emperor, fearing it would strain relations with Francis I of France.
+In February 1523, the new pope placed him in charge of a commission in charge of reducing expenditures by reducing curial offices created by Leo X. In the consistory of 23 July 1523, Cardinal Ciocchi del Monte opposed the creation of a defensive league with Charles V, Holy Roman Emperor, fearing it would strain relations with Francis I of France.

 He participated in the papal conclave of 1523 that elected Pope Clement VII.
 The new pope named him cardinal protector of the Oratory of Divine Love, the predecessor of the Theatines; he filled this role until 1529.
-On December 9, 1523, he opted for the Suburbicarian Diocese of Frascati; on December 18, 1523, for the Suburbicarian Diocese of Palestrina; on May 20, 1524, for the Suburbicarian Diocese of Sabina; and on June 14, 1524, for the Suburbicarian Diocese of Porto-Santa Rufina.
+On 9 December 1523 he opted for the Suburbicarian Diocese of Frascati, on 18 December 1523 for the Suburbicarian Diocese of Palestrina, on 20 May 1524 for the Suburbicarian Diocese of Sabina and on 14 June 1524 for the Suburbicarian Diocese of Porto-Santa Rufina.
 He also became Vice-Dean of the College of Cardinals at this time.